 It has been observed in multiple serovars of Salmonella including S. Typhi, S. Gallinarum and S. Typhimurium ST313 that the degradation of genes necessary for the utilization of inflammation-derived nutrients is a marker of that lineage having moved from an intestinal to a more invasive lifestyle [13,14,32,35].
 Accordingly, we have looked for similar evidence within a representative example of a MDR, invasive, Central/Eastern African clade isolate, D7795, that was isolated from the blood of a Malawian child in 2000.
 The draft genome sequence of D7795 closely resembles that of P125109, however, in addition to the novel prophage repertoire and plasmid genes described above, it harbours a number of predicted pseudogenes or hypothetically disrupted genes (HDGs)[11].

-In total, there were 42 putative HDGs, many of which are found in genes involved in gut colonisation fecal shedding as well as various metabolic processes such as cobalamine biosynthesis which is a cofactor for anaerobic catabolism of inflammation-derived nutrients, such as ethanolamine, following infection [36].
-In addition to this evidence of reductive evolution in D7795, there were 363 genes containing non-synonymous (NS)-SNP, which change the amino acid sequence and so may have functional consequences [37]. of these NS-SNPs in genes within the same pathways as the HDGs (see Supplementary Results for detailed description).
-Supplementary Table provides a list of some of the common traits identified amongst the functions of genes lost independently by D7795, S. Typhi and S. Gallinarum.
-The disproportionate clustering of mutations in membrane structures observed in is yet another sign of differential host adaptation reported in both S. Typhi [35] and S. Gallinarum [32].
+In total, there were 42 putative HDGs in D7795, many of which are found in genes involved in gut colonisation and fecal shedding as well as various metabolic processes such as cobalamine biosynthesis which is a cofactor for anaerobic catabolism of inflammation-derived nutrients, such as ethanolamine, following infection [36].
+Curation of the SNPs and insertions or deletions (indels) predicted to be responsible for pseudogenisation across the Central/Eastern African clade and West African clade revealed 37/42 predicted HDGs were fixed in other representatives of the Central/East African clade, with 27 of them being present in over 90% of isolates from that clade.
+Relatively fewer HDGs in D7795 (19/42) were present in representatives of the West African clade, although 13 were present in ≥90% of isolates (Supplementary Table 3).

+In addition to this evidence of reductive evolution in D7795, there were 363 genes containing non-synonymous (NS)-SNPs, which change the amino acid sequence and so may have functional consequences [37].
+The two African clades were screened for the presence of these NS-SNPs and 131 were found to be present and completely conserved across both clades, including NS-SNPs in 43 genes encoding predicted membrane proteins, 36 metabolic genes and 23 conserved hypothetical genes (Supplementary Table 4).
+Furthermore many of these NS-SNPs fall in genes within the same metabolic pathways as the HDGs (see Supplementary Results for detailed description).
+Supplementary Table 5 provides a list of some of the common traits identified amongst the functions of genes lost independently by D7795, S. Typhi and S. Gallinarum.
+The disproportionate clustering of mutations in membrane structures observed in the African clades is yet another sign of differential host adaptation analogous to that reported in both S. Typhi [35] and S. Gallinarum [32].

 BiologTM growth substrate platform profiling